Political polarization in the United States: 1990–present

+In the 1990s, House Speaker Newt Gingrich's use of "asymmetric constitutional hardball" led to increasing polarization in American politics driven primarily by the Republican Party.
 Media and political figures began espousing the narrative of polarization in the early 1990s, with a notable example being Pat Buchanan's speech at the 1992 Republican National Convention.
 In the speech, he declared a culture war for the future of the country.
 In 1994, the Democratic Party lost control of the House of Representatives for the first time in forty years.
+Congress went Republican for the first time since 1952.
 The narrative of political polarization became a recurring theme in the elections of 2000 and 2004.
-After George W. Bush was reelected in 2004, English historian Simon Schama noted that the US had not been so polarized since the American Civil War, and that a more apt name might be the Divided States of America.
+After President George W. Bush barely won reelection in 2004, English historian Simon Schama noted that the US had not been so polarized since the American Civil War, and that a more apt name might be the Divided States of America.

 From 1994 to 2014, the share of Americans who expressed either "consistently liberal" or "consistently conservative" opinions doubled from 10% to 21%.
 In 1994, the average Republican was more conservative than 70% of Democrats, compared to more conservative than 94% of Democrats in 2014.
 The average Democrat went from more liberal than 64% of Republicans to more liberal than 92% of Republicans during the same era.
 In contrast, families are becoming more politically homogenous.
 As of 2018, 80% of marriages had spousal alignment on party affiliation.
 Parent-child agreement was 75%.
 Both of these represent significant increases from family homogeneity in the 1960s.
 A 2022 study found that there had been a substantial increase since 1980 in political polarization among adolescents, driven by parental influence.